 Hostile work environment discriminated against women and minorities

-Before the wave of #MeToo and #TimesUp cases began piling up, Uber and its culture were triggering conversations about what can happen when sexual harassment complaints are not taken seriously, and there is no real commitment to fostering a diverse workforce.
+Before the wave of #MeToo and #TimesUp cases began piling up, Uber and its culture were triggering conversations about what can happen when online sexual harassment complaints are not taken seriously, and there is no real commitment to fostering a diverse workforce.

 In the latest development, Uber has agreed to pay $10 million to settle a class-action discrimination suit brought on behalf of 420 female and minority software engineers.
 The employees alleged gender and race discrimination and a hostile work environment that denied them pay, promotions and benefits.